redis/redis-doc/docs/getting-started/quickstart.md

 Starting Redis
 ===

-The simplest way to start the Redis server is executing the **redis-server** binary without any argument.
+To start the Redis server, run the **redis-server** binary with no arguments.

     $ redis-server
     [28550] 01 Aug 19:29:28 # Warning: no config file specified, using the default config.
 In order to specify a config file use 'redis-server /path/to/redis.conf'